Tell Yaaf (Qasab)

 (d) Rosh Pinna:

-Rosh-Pinna was established in the 19th C AD, and the restored section at the top of the town is a nice place to visit, strolling along the cobblestone streets and visiting the restored houses.
+Rosh-Pinna was established in the 19th century AD, and the restored section at the top of the town is a nice place to visit, strolling along the cobblestone streets and visiting the restored houses.

 View of the old farmers houses in Rosh pina.

 Another view of the hillside of Rosh Pinna, towards the east.
-The Rosh-Pinna creek starts from the spring at this area, flows down and around Tell Ya'af, east into the the Jordan river, and finally into the Sea of Galilee.
+The Rosh-Pinna creek starts from the spring at this area, flows down and around Tel Ya’af, east into the the Jordan river, and finally into the Sea of Galilee.

 Rosh-Pinna.